-Where holdings of options are disclosed, the exercise period and the exercise price must be given.
+Options and derivatives Where holdings of options are disclosed, the exercise period and the exercise price must be given.
 Where dealings involving options are disclosed, the date of taking or granting the option, the number of securities under the option, the exercise period, the exercise price and any option money paid or received must be stated.
 The exercise of an option must also be disclosed; the date of exercise, the exercise price and any option money paid or received must be stated.
 Where holdings of derivatives are disclosed, the number of reference securities to which they relate (when relevant), the maturity date and the reference price must be given.
 Where dealings involving derivatives are disclosed, the number of reference securities to which they relate, the date of entering into or closing out of the derivative, the maturity date and the reference price must be stated.
 In each case, full details must be given so that the nature of the holding or dealing can be fully understood.

-3. Meaning of "interested"

-References to directors being "interested" in shareholdings are interpreted in the manner described in Part XV of the Securities and Futures Ordinance (Cap.
+3. Meaning of "interested" References to directors being "interested" in shareholdings are interpreted in the manner described in Part XV of the Securities and Futures Ordinance (Cap.
 571).

-4. Aggregation

-There may be cases where no useful purpose would be served by listing a large number of transactions.
+4. Aggregation There may be cases where no useful purpose would be served by listing a large number of transactions.

 In such cases the Executive will accept in documents some measure of aggregation of dealings by a person provided that no significant dealings are thereby concealed.
-The following approach is normally acceptable:-

-- (i) for dealings during the offer period and the month before its commencement there should be no aggregation; - (ii) for dealings in the 2 months before that period, purchases and sales in that period can be aggregated on a daily basis; and - (iii) for dealings in the 3 months before that period, purchases and sales can be aggregated on a weekly basis.
+The following approach is normally acceptable:- - (i) for dealings during the offer period and the month prior to its commencement there should be no aggregation; - (ii) for dealings in the 2 months prior to that period, purchases and sales in that period can be aggregated on a daily basis; and - (iii) for dealings in the 3 months prior to that period, purchases and sales can be aggregated on a weekly basis.
 Purchases and sales should not be netted off and the highest and lowest prices should be stated.
 A full list of all dealings should be sent to the Executive and should be made available for inspection.

-5. Irrevocable commitments

-References to irrevocable commitments to accept or reject an offer must make it clear if there are circumstances in which they cease to be binding, for example, if a higher offer is made.

-Shareholdings of non-exempt discretionary fund managers and principal traders connected with an offeror should be disclosed under category (iii) of this paragraph 4.
+5 Irrevocable commitments References to irrevocable commitments to accept or reject an offer must make it clear if there are circumstances in which they cease to be binding, for example, if a higher offer is made.
+6. Discretionary fund managers and principal traders Shareholdings of non-exempt discretionary fund managers and principal traders connected with an offeror should be disclosed under category (iii) of this paragraph 4.
 Their dealings should also be disclosed in accordance with this paragraph 4.

-Partial offer
+Sch I-6 July 2018